Why Dark Chocolate is Good for You: 5 Health Benefits + 5 Tips

 The best time to eat chocolate is actually in the morning.
 Add it to your cereal, for example, or enjoy it as an energy bar.
 Dark chocolate is a healthy snack that regulates blood sugar levels and gives the needed energy for the day.

 A new study found that people who eat dark chocolate in the morning work more effectively and concentrate better than people who don’t.
-So one more reason to start the day with some chocolate.
+So that’s one more reason to start the day with some chocolate.

 Tips for Using Dark Chocolate